 In their SEC filings Amazon state that the aims of their communications strategy are (unsurprisingly) to:

-Amazon also believe that their most effective marketing communications are a consequence of their focus on continuously improving the customer experience.
+Amazon also believes that its most effective marketing communications are a consequence of their focus on continuously improving the customer experience.
 This then creates word-of-mouth promotion which is effective in acquiring new customers and may also encourage repeat customer visits.

 As well as this Marcus (2004) describes how Amazon used the personalisation enabled through technology to reach out to a difficult to reach market which Bezos originally called ‘the hard middle’.
 Bezos’s view was that it was easy to reach 10 people (you called them on the phone) or the ten million people who bought the most popular products (you placed a superbowl ad), but more difficult to reach those in between.
 The search facilities in the search engine and on the Amazon site, together with its product recommendation features meant that Amazon could connect its products with the interests of these people.